morels/graph/README.md

 The data in the data.json file represent the data point to be plotted on a line graph.

-- Write a function that having a start_date and an end_date as input returns the subset of data included between the two for the slug â€˜aggregation-overallâ€™ and for the key â€˜scoreâ€™
+- Write a function that having a start_date and an end_date as input returns the subset of data included between the two for the slug "aggregation-overall" and for the key "score"
-  - Assume the start_date and end_date exactly match the â€œxâ€ key in the serie
+  - Assume the start_date and end_date exactly match the "x" key in the serie
   - start_date and end_date must be included in the returned data.
   - The series always contains start_date and end_date